-- Your observations about how this child learns best in your classroom; - The child's academic performance, and whether you feel it is affected by stuttering;

-Does he voluntarily raise his hand in class?

-Does he volunteer to read out loud?

-Does he participate in show-and-tell or give oral reports?

-Does he participate in cooperative learning activities?

-Her social relationships and whether you feel they are affected by her stuttering;

-Does she seem to have many friends?

-Is she being teased about her stuttering?

-Does she interrupt or not allow other children a turn to talk?

-Do other children treat her differently because of her stuttering, or do they treat her as "one of the gang"?

-• Any questions you may have about ...

-the child's stuttering and other communication skills;

-the child's speech therapy;

-stuttering in general.
+- 1. Your observations about how this child learns best in your classroom: - The child's academic performance, and whether you feel it is affected by stuttering; - Does he voluntarily raise his hand in class? - Does he volunteer to read out loud? - Does he participate in show-and-tell or give oral reports? - · Does he participate in cooperative learning activities? - 3.
+Her social relationships and whether you feel they are affected by her stuttering; - · Does she seem to have many friends? - · Is she being teased about her stuttering? - · Does she interrupt or not allow other children a turn to talk? - Do other children treat her differently because of her stuttering, or do they treat her as "one of the gang"? - 4.
+Any questions you may have about ... - The child's stuttering and other communication skills; - The child's speech therapy; - Stuttering in general.

+A Teacher Questionaire is in the Stuttering Foundation's workbook The School-Age Child Who Stutters: Working Effectively with Attitudes and Emotions (Book No. 0005).

-Sharing Information with Parents
+Teachers Sharing Information with Parents